joelpurra/recap/talks/goto-fail.md

     - Unauthenticated padding data leaves room to modify data.
       - Guess the key by modifying the padding values.
       - The right key can be figured out with working XOR backwards.
-      - The error codes returned reveales which part contains an error; in the padding or HMAC.
+      - The error codes returned reveals which part contains an error; in the padding or HMAC.
       - If it's in the HMAC, you have guessed the padding value's XOR.
       - Can also be done with timing side-channel (padding fail fast, HMAC fails slow).
       - Fix is to always compute the HMAC for the entire message.